 What does Andrew Callaghan's psychology reveal?

-Andrew runs toward chaos because chaos keeps him alive.
-He talks to conspiracy theorists because talking to everyone means never being alone with his own thoughts.
-He built an empire from an RV because stability felt like a trap.
+Andrew runs toward chaos because chaos keeps him engaged.
+He talks to conspiracy theorists because talking to everyone means never sitting alone with his own thoughts.
+He built an empire from an RV because the alternative — settling down, slowing down — felt suffocating.

 What happens when someone who's always running finally stops?

-Andrew Callaghan is still answering that question.
-He's 28 with a sober girlfriend, a reacquired brand, a controversial documentary career, and lingering questions about who he is when the camera stops rolling.
+At 28, Andrew is still answering that question.
+Sober girlfriend.
+Reacquired brand.
+A controversial documentary career.
+Lingering questions about who he is when the camera stops rolling.

 The man who hated every classroom now educates millions.
 The kid who joined black bloc protests now facilitates conversations between political enemies.
 The doorman who witnessed "hellish scenes" now documents America's shadow self with empathy that makes people uncomfortable.